rubenmromero/fastly-s3-integration/README.md

                                    V
     http[s]://<bucket_name>.s3.<aws_region>.amazonaws.com/<s3_asset_path>

-Which is based on S3 <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#virtual-hosted-style-access" target="_blank">virtual hosted-style URLs</a>virtual hosted-style URLs, instead of using the <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#path-style-access" target="_blank">path-style URLs</a>, which will be soon deprecated by AWS.
+Which is based on S3 <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#virtual-hosted-style-access" target="_blank">virtual hosted-style URLs</a>, instead of using the <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#path-style-access" target="_blank">path-style URLs</a>, which will be soon deprecated by AWS.

 ## Setup